In Short

 A lease heads of agreement is a summary proposal of the commercial terms that both the landlord and tenant would like the lease document to include.
 An important starting point is whether it is stated to be binding or non-binding.
 Most landlords offer non-binding lease heads of agreement with the condition that the proposal will not become binding until both parties execute formal lease documents.
 If negotiations break down, this arrangement is more favourable for you as a tenant, as the most you would lose is the deposit.

-You should enter into a binding lease heads of agreement with caution and only when you are clear on all aspects of the lease terms.
-The heads of agreement should be very detailed to leave little room for unforeseen negotiation about the lease.
+You should enter into a binding lease heads of agreement cautiously and only when clear on all lease terms.
+The heads of agreement should be very detailed to leave little room for unforeseen lease negotiations.

 Key Terms in a Lease Heads of Agreement